Tywnis/Maps/README.md

 ```
 [Dev] Map is in development
 [Fin] Map is finished
-[Brk] Map is finished but needs to be fixed
+[Fix] Map is finished but needs to be fixed
 [Rep] Map is in the official OCN repostory
 [Rot] Map is in the official OCN rotations
 [Abn] Map has been abandoned